Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 Naming tests in accordance to specifications rather than classes has an additional advantage of removing that unnecessary coupling.
 Now, if we decide to rename `SolarCalculator` to something else or move it to a different directory, the test names won't need to be updated to reflect that.

-This structure is very useful in highlighting what's actually important, while leaving irrelevant details out.
+This structure is very useful in highlighting what's really important, while leaving irrelevant details out.
 As another example, here is how the test suite is organized in [CliWrap](https://github.com/Tyrrrz/CliWrap) (the underscores are replaced with spaces by [xUnit](https://xunit.net/docs/configuration-files#methodDisplayOptions)):

 ![Functional tests used for CliWrap](CliWrap-functional-tests.png)